Knowledge for organic

 Improving organic food and farming through research

 Organic food and farming is knowledge intensive.
-As IFOAM Organics Europe, we connect organic actors and promote knowledge exchange to continue improving organic practices so they fully achieve organic’s principles.
-We care for participatory research and translate research outcomes into recommendations for policymakers and practitioners.
+It relies on deep knowledge and expertise.
+At IFOAM Organics Europe, we connect organic actors and promote knowledge exchange to continually improve organic practices so they fully align with organic’s principles.
+We care for participatory research and translate research outcomes into recommendations for both policymakers and practitioners.

 IFOAM Organics Europe coordinates and takes part in a range of research projects that are key for developing the organic sector.
-Think about issues such as organic plant breeding and sustainability challenges such as contentious inputs.
+Think about issues such as organic plant breeding, yield gap and climate change mitigation.

 We also take part in “thematic networks”, a specific type of projects compiling knowledge and disseminating best practices and research findings close to being put into practice.
-Currently, IFOAM Organics Europe coordinates coordinates a Horizon Europe project to achieve 25% organic farmland and a significant increase of organic aquaculture in the EU by 2030 and takes part in a thematic network on organic fruit production.
+Currently, IFOAM Organics Europe coordinates a Horizon Europe project to achieve 25% organic farmland and a significant increase of organic aquaculture in the EU by 2030 and a Horizon Europe project on increasing organic advisory services for organics across Europe.

 Moreover, we participate in projects tackling challenges beyond the organic sector, like climate neutral farming, and green public procurement.